This story was co-published with Politico.

 But while they can’t keep donors secret forever, super PACs are increasingly figuring out methods of temporarily masking donor identities that are either legal or fall into gray areas that rarely attract regulators’ attention.

 One tactic is the one Mountain Families PAC used, which is likely to be replicated for the general election.
 A new super PAC that starts between Oct.
 18 and Nov.
 6 could spend money right before Election Day without having to disclose its donors until after the midterm results are tallied.
-(There are 11 super PACs that together have spent at least $5.8 million since the primaries but should begin disclosing their donors on Oct.
-15, when the next FEC filing is due.)
+(Among the 11 super PACs that together have spent at least $5.8 million since the primaries, all but one disclosed their donors on Oct.
+15, when third-quarter FEC filings were due.)

 Another involves going into debt to pay for advertising and other campaign-related activities, and fundraising later to pay off those debts.
 A super PAC that does this would not have to disclose donors until well after the money is spent.